plotly/plotly.github.io/_posts/2015-08-13-how-sharing-works-in-plotly.md

 You can tell a privately-shared plot from the word “Private” written above it, accompanied by a closed lock.  | ![Shared plot](/static/images/how-sharing-works-in-plotly/shared-plot.png)

-###How do shared folders work? (talk to Alex)
+###How do shared folders work?

-All Plotly users, free or paid, enjoy unlimited private folders.
+All Plotly users, free and paid, enjoy unlimited private folders.
+Changing a folder's sharing status affects the contents in the following ways:

-Changing folder from private to public: "Making this folder public will also make all of its contents public.
-Are you sure?"
+Changing a folder from private to public changes the status of the contents to public.

-Changing folder from public to private: "Are you sure you want to make this folder private?"
+Changing a folder from public to private changes the status of the contents to private.

-Moving an item to a public folder: "[folder name] is public.
-Moving this to a public folder will make it accessible to everyone.
-Are you sure?"
+Moving a private item to a public folder will make that item public for the time it's in that folder, and the **Sharing** icon will be greyed-out.
+Moving a public item to a private folder will NOT make that item private.

-Creating a new item in a public folder: "[folder name] is public.
-Creating a file inside of a public folder will make it accessible to everyone.
-Are you sure?
+Creating a new item in a public folder will create a an item that is public AS LONG AS IT'S IN A PUBLIC FOLDER.
+Moving it to a private folder or to your Home folder will make it revert to being private.
+Creating a new item in a private folder will create a private item.

 ###How does this work with the APIs?

- This functionality is also accessible from the [API libraries](https://plot.ly/api).
+ Similar functionality is also accessible from the various [API libraries](https://plot.ly/api).
 View each page for details:
 - [Python library](https://plot.ly/python/privacy)
 - [R library](https://plot.ly/r/privacy)
 - [MATLAB library](https://plot.ly/matlab/privacy)